Joseph has lived and traveled around the State of Florida for over 40 years, specifically around the Florida Panhandle and Gulf Coast.

 St. George Island

 This is by far my favorite beach in the world.
 Yes, I said the world.
-I have been to beaches in Mexico, Hawaii, Bahamas, Cayman Islands, South Florida, and others.
+I have been to beaches in Mexico, Hawaii, Bahamas, Cayman Islands, South Beach, Myrtle Beach, and others.
 St. George Island has the finest powder white beach in the world, complete with scenic sand dunes, boardwalks, and more.

-The beach access here is either free public access or you can drive to the east end of the island and pay to enter the state park where there are pavilions, camping access, scenic walks, and beautiful sand dunes.
-There are several options for accommodations here.
-If you are planning your first trip to St. George Island you definitely do not want to miss a picnic in one of the state park pavilions, or perhaps visit during the annual Chili Cookoff that happens every March.
+The beach access here is either free public access or you can drive to the east end of the island and pay to enter the Florida State Park where there are pavilions, camping access, scenic walks, and beautiful sand dunes.
+There are several options for accommodations here, including VRBO, etc. If you are planning your first trip to St. George Island you definitely do not want to miss a picnic in one of the state park pavilions, or perhaps visit during the annual Chili Cookoff that happens every March.

 Most Scenic Gulf Coast Beaches